eps696/SDfu/README.md

 This is yet another Stable Diffusion compilation, aimed to be functional, clean & compact enough for various experiments.
 There's no GUI here, as the target audience are creative coders rather than post-Photoshop users.
 The latter may check [InvokeAI] or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as a convenient production tool, or [Deforum] for precisely controlled animations.

 The code is based on the [diffusers] library, with occasional additions from the others mentioned below.
-The following codebases are partially included here (to ensure compatibility and the ease of setup): [k-diffusion](https://github.com/crowsonkb/k-diffusion), [CLIPseg].
+The following codebases are partially included here (to ensure compatibility and the ease of setup): [k-diffusion](https://github.com/crowsonkb/k-diffusion), [CLIPseg], [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
 There is also a [similar repo](https://github.com/eps696/SD), based on the [CompVis] and [Stability AI] libraries (may be less up-to-date).

 Current functions:
 * Text to image
 * Image re- and in-painting
-* Various interpolations (between or upon images or text prompts)
+* Various interpolations (between/upon images or text prompts, smoothed by [latent blending])

 Fine-tuning with your images:
 * Add subject (new token) with [textual inversion]